hamishtodd1/hamishtodd1.github.io/singlePlayerGames/geometricAlgebra/aestheticsAndStory.md

 There is a separate document called marketing.
 Probably good to keep it that way

 Aesthetics/graphics/non-design
+	A little cartoon character doing everything is surely the way to go.
+The pieces should be gotten rid of.
+			Maybe the little characters should be animé girls.
+Customizable Cartoon character can be something fast moving Vs slow.
+Sloth to cheetah.
+Let people customize their fairy?
 	Particles matter a lot
 	Seriously, making it look good is someone else's job.
 Your ideas are not great.
 Color choice probably matters more than realism
 	Don't need no frustum culling